Hydrating Dry Skin

 When the weather changes and the home heating systems kick on or when you're wondering "Why is my skin so dry!", you may be willing to try anything for relief!

 From face cream to hydration face masks, you'll find lots of options to help your skin — many promising that they will excel at "locking in moisture!"

-Your skin care line can help or hinder your skin from absorbing moisture — but there is one key ingredient that we believe takes your moisturizing game to the next level — essential oils for dry skin.
+Your skin care line can help or hinder your skin from absorbing and retaining the proper balance of moisture; but there is one key ingredient that we believe takes your hydration game to the next level — essential oils for dry skin!

 When you’re looking for something to relieve your skin, particularly on your face, we recommend starting with an essential-oil-based product.
 Essential oils harness the power of plants in a concentrated form and bring deep healing as well as aromatherapy to help nourish your body and mind!

 Which essential oil is best for dry skin?We have a few favorites that have made it into every one of our skincare products.
 And we use a variety of combinations throughout the entire skincare line.
 Here are some of our favorite oils and what they do to help your skin heal, rejuvenate, hydrate, and ultimately glow with health.

 Carrot Seed CO2Carrot Seed is one of our favorites and is a staple in our Sincere Vitamin C Complex.
 Calming and soothing, carrot improves the appearance of fine lines and broken capillaries; cleansing and gently astringent.

 Included in every one of our products, lavender oil improves the look of damaged tissue, calms inflammation, reduces, irritation, cleanses, and refreshes the skin.
 Ultimately, it balances the skin and improves the look of scarring and large pores.